Retail Store Cleaning Services: An Essential Investment

 Shoppers have a top 3 list when deciding where to shop: Price, Selection, and Cleanliness.

 Today's shoppers have more options than ever before, which means you can't afford to drop the ball on any of those items.
-Most retail operators understand what their customers are looking for as regards price and selection.
-Do you know what they expect as far as cleanliness is concerned?
-What's the best way to meet that goal, with your in-house employees, or through outsourcing to a commercial cleaning company?
+Most retail operators understand what their customers are looking for regarding price and selection.

 What Does Cleanliness Mean to Your Customers?

 Respondents to an Entrepreneur survey shared some surprising thoughts on the importance of cleanliness.
 Specifically, hygiene was not their number one concern.

 Instead, they expressed their thoughts on how a clean store makes them feel.